-Humana Long-Term Care Plan members are eligible for transportation to long-term-care-covered services, as authorized by Humana.
-Please contact members' care managers for authorization approval.
-Our members will use their Medicaid gold card or their current acute Medicaid health plan card, respectively, for all transportation trips to non-LTC-covered services (including emergency transportation).
+Humana Comprehensive Plan members are eligible for transportation to long-term-care-covered services, as authorized by Humana.
+Please contact the plan for authorization approval.
+Our members will use their health plan ID card for all covered transportation services (including emergency transportation).